 |Helping Insurers Contain |

 and Data Privacy Practice Brochure

 We are well-versed in the full panoply of commercial and personal lines insurance policies, including:

 | || |

-Hinshaw lawyers also have specific expertise in a variety of specialty policies, lines, and products, including MGA, jewelers, fine arts and collectibles, classic cars and antiques, identity theft, drones, transportation, pharma, organic foodstuffs, green technology/buildings, weather derivatives, nanotechnology, mining, railroad, kidnap and ransom, travel, equine, animal, warranty programs, life settlements, lender placed coverage, Native American/Tribal and affinity programs.
+Hinshaw lawyers also have specific experience in a variety of specialty policies, lines, and products, including MGA, jewelers, fine arts and collectibles, classic cars and antiques, identity theft, drones, transportation, pharma, organic foodstuffs, green technology/buildings, weather derivatives, nanotechnology, mining, railroad, kidnap and ransom, travel, equine, animal, warranty programs, life settlements, lender-placed coverage, and Native American/Tribal and affinity programs.

-Our experience also extends to a variety of structures for managing, transferring, and retaining risks, including self-insurance, fronting arrangements, captive policies, risk retention groups, pooling arrangements and trusts.
+Our extensive knowledge also extends to a variety of structures for managing, transferring, and retaining risks, including self-insurance, fronting arrangements, captive policies, risk retention groups, pooling arrangements, and trusts.

 Insurance Coverage Litigation & Counseling